kfelixsocpuppets/IAC-TF/README.md

-# Fortios IC
+# Fortios IaC

 A comprehensive guide for setting up a fortigate and examples to work with
 ## Table of Contents
 - [Overview](#overview)
-- nstall Terraform
+- Install Terraform
 - Install Pulumi
 - Exampl Codes